What Is AWS Directory Service?

 Our third option, AD Connector, lets you simply connect your existing on-premises Active Directory to AWS.

 Which to Choose?

 The following information will help you decide which AWS Directory Service option is right for you:

 AWS Directory Service for Microsoft Active Directory (Enterprise Edition) is a managed Microsoft Active Directory hosted on the AWS cloud.
 It provides much of the functionality offered by Microsoft Active Directory plus integration with AWS applications.
 With the additional Active Directory functionality, you can, for example, easily set up trust relationships with your existing Active Directory domains to extend those directories to AWS services.

 If you are in the Frankfurt region, you can use Microsoft AD to enable multi-factor authentication by integrating with your existing RADIUS-based MFA infrastructure to provide an additional layer of security when users access AWS applications.
-For more information, see Multi-factor Authentication Prerequisites (Microsoft AD).
+For more information, see Multi-Factor Authentication.

 AWS Directory Service for Microsoft Active Directory (Enterprise Edition) does not support fine-grained password polices.